AlexNarayanan/Maze-Simulator/README.md

-d               start a new depth-first search b               start a new breadth-first search n               create a new maze of the same size up              create a new maze of bigger size (up to a cap of size 35) down            create a new maze of smaller size (up to a cap of size 5)
+d               start a new depth-first search b               start a new breadth-first search n               create a new maze of the same size